What is a secured loan?

 After you’ve decided how much you’d like to borrow, all you need to do is fill in your information on the application form and pass an affordability and credit check.
 Your money is then transferred to your account within the hour, as long as you’ve been accepted between 6am and 11pm.

 Keep in mind that we base our credit checks on the loan you’re applying for, in addition to your regular incomings and outgoings, so you don’t need a perfect credit score to receive the money you need.

-From there, your weekly repayments will be automatically deducted from your debit card, through a quick and easy Continuous Payment Authority.
-We’ll only take payment on the day you’ve agreed upon, so you don’t ever need to worry about any unexpected charges to your account.
+From there, your monthly or weekly repayments will be automatically deducted from your debit card, through a quick and easy Continuous Payment Authority.
+We’ll only take payment on the day of the week or month you’ve agreed upon, so you don’t ever need to worry about any unexpected charges to your account.